Wisconsin Statewide Community Science Project

 Instagram: @uwgbbiodiversity

-Our mission is “Connecting people to Northwoods nature through educational experiences that inspire wonder, discovery, and responsibility.”
-We offer nearly 300 public programs annually for children, adults and families.
-Hikes, crafts, games, river and forest explorations, naturalist-guided canoe and kayak trips, bird watching, engaging lectures, and live raptor programs are just a few of the educational experiences we provide to residents, visitors and vacationers in the Cable area of Northern Wisconsin.
+Our mission states, “Connecting people to Northwoods nature through educational experiences that inspire wonder, discovery, and responsibility.”
+We offer nearly 300 public programs annually for families.
+Hikes, crafts, games, river and forest explorations, naturalist-guided canoe and kayak trips, bird watching, engaging lectures, and live raptor programs are just a few of the educational experiences we provide to residents, visitors, and vacationers in the Cable area of northern Wisconsin.

-• Plants and trees @ Wayside Wanderings Natural Play Area
+Surveys: Plants and trees at Wayside Wanderings Natural Play Area; bumble bees and butterflies at the Museum’s backyard.

 Website: https://www.cablemuseum.org/community-science/